elopio/docs/source/includes/_transactionAPI.md

 ### augur.api.Augur.createGenesisUniverse(p)

 Allows the caller to create a new [Genesis Universe](#genesis-universe).
 Users may wish to create a new Genesis Universe if, for example, they would like to create a separate [Universe](#universe) to compete with an existing Universe.
 Whenever a new Genesis Universe is created, it does not initially contain any [Markets](#market) or [REP](#rep) supply.
-In order to add a supply of REP, users must migrate their [Legacy REP](#legacy-rep) from the [Legacy REP smart contract](https://github.com/AugurProject/augur-core/blob/master/source/contracts/LegacyReputationToken.sol) into the [Reputation Token smart contract](https://github.com/AugurProject/augur-core/blob/master/source/contracts/reporting/ReputationToken.sol) of the new Genesis Universe using the function `augur.api.ReputationToken.migrateBalancesFromLegacyRep`.
+In order to add a supply of REP, users must migrate their [Legacy REP](#legacy-rep) from the [Legacy REP smart contract](https://github.com/AugurProject/augur-core/blob/master/source/contracts/LegacyReputationToken.sol) into the [Reputation Token smart contract](https://github.com/AugurProject/augur-core/blob/master/source/contracts/reporting/ReputationToken.sol) of the new Genesis Universe using the function `augur.api.ReputationToken.migrateFromLegacyReputationToken`.

 #### **Parameters:**